8 Of The Most Beautiful Nature Walks In East Yorkshire

 3. Flamborough Cliffs Nature Reserve

-Flamborough Head is situated along the coastline of Yorkshire and has one of the seabird colonies in Europe.
-In the summertime, you can find thousands of birds such as auks, gannets, gulls and puffins – which is great for birdwatchers and photographers.
-The cliffs resemble England’s south coast, and in the summer the grassland is carpeted in rich flowers that attract beautiful butterflies,
+Flamborough Head is situated along the coastline of Yorkshire just a stone’s throw from the fantastic seaside town of Bridlington on the outskirts of the village of Flamborough.
+The cliffs resemble England’s south coast, and in the summer the grassland is carpeted in rich flowers that attract beautiful butterflies.

 North Cave Wetlands is a former sand and gravel quarry that is now a nature reserve run by the Yorkshire Wildlife Trust.
 There are six lakes that make up the reserve with a 2km path that circles the perimeter.
 It is a great place to spot wildlife all year round and has five hides if you are wanting to do some birdwatching.
 It’s a really great place to visit and one of East Yorkshire nature walks.